- September 28, 2021

 Guests also experience both event marketing and experiential marketing in different ways.
 Think of the last time you went to a concert.
 You and the thousands of other music fans that filled the arena simultaneously watched the same show and left after having the same experience.
 This is the typical experience people have when it comes to event marketing—all at once, all the same.

 However, every guest at an experiential marketing event will walk away with a unique memory of the individual experience they had.
 To understand this concept, consider Delta’s experiential marketing event known as “Stillness in Motion.”
-To highlight how Delta promotes rest and relaxation for its travelers, Delta created a spa-like room where guests could come in and try to find stillness on their own.
+To highlight how Delta promotes rest and relaxation for its travellers, Delta created a spa-like room where guests could come in and try to find stillness on their own.
 The room was equipped with various sensors that picked up the guest’s heartbeat and changed the surroundings based on its pace.
-As the heartbeat picked up, the room would flash different colors and create various noises, and as users finally found their stillness, the colors would begin to fade and gentle music would seep into the room.
+As the heartbeat picked up, the room would flash different colours and create various noises, and as users finally found their stillness, the colours would begin to fade and gentle music would seep into the room.
 In this example, each user had a unique experience that was powered by his or her heartbeat.
 This is part of the magic of the experiential marketing.

 Event marketing and experiential marketing are used to achieve different goals, which is one of the reasons why it’s so important to understand the difference between the two.
 Marketers turn to event marketing when they want to announce a new product, sell products, or get press coverage for the brand.
 It’s best to think of event marketing as a way to generate buzz around something happening with the brand.

 Of course, experiential marketing can also be used to launch new products, sell merchandise, and get in the press, but those aren’t typically the goals of these events.
 Instead, marketers use experiential marketing to create positive brand associations and grow relationships with their audience.
-An increase in sales and awareness of a new product can certainly occur as a result of a experiential marketing event, but the focus during the planning process is usually on how to connect with consumers.
+An increase in sales and awareness of a new product can certainly occur as a result of an experiential marketing event, but the focus during the planning process is usually on how to connect with consumers.
 Going back to the Sensodyne example, inviting guests to meet privately with a dentist will not necessarily lead to an increase in sales.
 After all, the dentist was not secretly a sales representative who was pitching Sensodyne products.
-But, when guests left the event, they probably had a more favorable impression of Sensodyne for creating such a memorable experience for them.
+But, when guests left the event, they probably had a more favourable impression of Sensodyne for creating such a memorable experience for them.
 As a result of this positive association and the knowledge about sensitive teeth that the dentist provided, more customers probably did purchase Sensodyne toothpaste.

 Event marketing typically has a start and end time so guests know when to arrive and when the event is over.
 Once the end time has passed, the event is officially done.
 Press may cover the event while it is happening or immediately after it is over, but besides this, the buzz tends to die down when the event comes to an end.

 Experiential marketing tends to live on much longer than event marketing.
 Because each guest has a unique experience at an experiential marketing event, guests often feel compelled to share their stories on social media and blogs.
-The buzz around an experiential marketing can continue to grow as more guests swap stories and discuss the details of the event.
+The buzz around an experiential marketing campaign can continue to grow as more guests swap stories and discuss the details of the event.
 Do you remember Coca Cola’s famous “Share A Coke” campaign?
 Part of the marketing plan for this campaign was hosting experiential marketing events and inviting guests to attend so they could create their own custom bottle of Coca Cola.
 After making their own bottles, many guests shared pictures of them online, which drew more attention to the campaign and the brand as a whole.
 If you want to keep the focus on your brand and really make your efforts pay off, choose experiential marketing.